hyperledger-labs/minifabric/docs/README.md

 If you do not have any chaincode, you can still run `minifab install -n simple` command, Minifabric will install that sample chaincode, command `minifab up` installs that chaincode if you do not specify another chaincode.

+In some of the areas, when you install golang written chaincode, the dependencies may not be pulled directory from google hosted site, in these cases, you will most likely need to use goproxy to bypass these restrictions.
+To do that, specify an accessible goproxy in the spec.yaml file.
+The default spec.yaml file has an example commented out, you can uncomment that and use your own go proxy to install go lang written chaincode.

 ### To upgrade your chaincode
 If you have changed your chaincode and like to upgrade the chaincode, you can simply install the chaincode with a higher version number, for example:
 ```